European shares rise ahead of more big U.S. bank earnings

-April 17 (Reuters) - European shares rose on Monday as investors bet on big U.S. banks continuing to post strong quarterly results this week, while also looking forward for an end to the Federal Reserve's rate-hiking cycle.
+April 17 (Reuters) - European shares rose on Monday as investors bet on big U.S. banks continuing to post strong quarterly results this week, while also looking forward to the Federal Reserve's rate-hiking cycle nearing an end.

 The pan-European STOXX 600 index .STOXX edged 0.3% higher, after hitting its highest in over a year last week, while the blue-chip STOXX50 index .STOXX50 hit a 22-year peak.

-Investors will closely monitor slew of earnings reports led by Goldman Sachs GS.N, Morgan Stanley MS.N and Bank of America BAC.N later in the day.
+Investors will closely monitor a slew of earnings reports led by Goldman Sachs GS.N, Morgan Stanley MS.N and Bank of America BAC.Ndue later in the day.

 Last week, Citigroup Inc C.N, JPMorgan Chase & Co JPM.N and Wells Fargo & Co WFC.N beat earnings expectations, benefiting from rising interest rates and easing fears of stress in the banking system.